 The Bachelor of Science in Aeronautics degree is designed for students with existing aviation-related knowledge and skills gained by working in aviation related careers.
-The degree acknowledges this valuable experience with credit for prior learning.
+The Aeronautics degree acknowledges this valuable experience with credit for prior learning.
 The curriculum then builds on those skills and knowledge with courses in aviation, business, computer science, economics, humanities, communications, and other general education and industry-specific areas.

-Aeronautics curriculum will vary by student according to their previous education and work experience.
+The Aeronautics degree curriculum will vary by student according to their previous education and work experience.
 Students are required to complete the University’s general education requirements, including courses in communication theory and skills, humanities, social sciences, computer science, and mathematics.

 For a full description of Embry-Riddle General Education guidelines, please see the General Education section of this catalog.
 These minimum requirements are applicable to all degree programs.